 Working out how much money you’ll need for your road trip is important.
 Whether it be for food, staying over in a hotel overnight, or petrol, working out your costs before you head out is crucial.
-If you’re travelling by yourself, the overall costs can be huge, making it more beneficial to travel in a group.
+If you’re traveling by yourself, the overall costs can be huge, making it more beneficial to travel in a group.

 Bring Entertainment with You

 While your eyes should obviously be on the road at all times, having a bit of entertainment in the background can be a huge help.
 Having some sort of music playing can help keep you relaxed and focused on driving.
-Whether it be music you’ve downloaded or a CD, having your favourite tunes playing whilst you’re on the road can make the experience that little bit more enjoyable.
+Whether it be music you’ve downloaded or a CD, having your favorite tunes playing whilst you’re on the road can make the experience that little bit more enjoyable.

 Take Food and Water